GuitarML/SpaceStationTracker/README.md

 I used this project to learn programming for ESP32/Arduino/CYD.
 It includes topics such as graphics using LVGL, wifi connection, getting information from a restful API, parsing json data, and touchscreen interaction.

+### Using the SpaceStationTracker

+The SpaceStationTracker requires a local Wifi connection to retrieve location data for the International Space Station.
+The first time you load and run the app on the CYD, it will display a splash screen for how to connect.
+The ESP32 board will create a hotspot that you can then connect to from a phone or laptop.
+Choose your Wifi network and enter your credentials to connect the CYD to your Wifi.
+This is a safer method than hard coding Wifi info in the application, as with many esp32 DIY projects out there.

+Once the app is connected to Wifi, it will continue to display and track the International Space Station.
+The esp32 will remember the last Wifi connection when cycling power, and if it changes you will be prompted to re connect using the above method.

+The Latitude, Longitude, and UTC date time is displayed in real time, updating from the Open Notify ISS Location Now API every 5 seconds (the recommended frequency).
+You can also use the touchscreen and click on the ISS icon to display a random fact about the ISS.

 ### Hardware Info